Why I Write: an Essay

-Long before my time, the ice house had long been turned into a garage, guest room, and storage area, and it seemed to have become a repository of family memorabilia.
+Long before my time, the ice house had been turned into a garage, guest room, and storage area, and it seemed to have become a repository of family memorabilia.
+It was my portal to the past.
 There were cannon balls and bullet fragments from the Civil War, ancient wedding rings of gold as thin as thread, and photographs of serious and somewhat scary-looking people, but I understood that these were my people - long dead, yes - but mine.
 Whoever they had been, they had saved these items for me.
-And so I had a comfort level with history and the past that is probably unusual.
+And so I had respect for history and the past that is probably unusual.